-Meet the regular contributors of World Soccer Talk:
+Meet the staff of World Soccer Talk®:

 Christopher Harris, Founder, Editor and Publisher of World Soccer Talk, has been following football/soccer for more than 30 years.
 Born in Wales, he is a former journalist who now lives in Florida and spends his time analyzing the influence of world soccer worldwide.
 His writing credentials include The Palm Beach Post, Palm Beach Illustrated, South Florida Sun-Sentinel and the now defunct Matchday Magazine.

 In addition to the Premier League, Harris is an expert on the soccer TV industry and has written extensively about the growth of soccer coverage on television and the Internet in the past decade.
-Since launching EPL Talk in 2005, Harris has broken several major soccer stories that were later picked up by mainstream media such as the Associated Press, talkSPORT, The Guardian and The Telegraph.
+Since launching World Soccer Talk in 2005, Harris has broken several major soccer stories that were later picked up by mainstream media such as the Associated Press, talkSPORT, The Guardian and The Telegraph.

 Kartik Krishnaiyer.
 A lifelong lover of soccer, the beautiful game, he served from January 2010 until May 2013 as the Director of Communications and Public Relations for the North American Soccer League (NASL).